Webull Options Trading Levels

 Notable Trading Tools for the Active Trader

-PnL graph – The PnL graph populates a visual representation of the expected value of a position in relation to the value change of the underlying, time, and a few other factors.
-Using the graph, traders can quickly see exactly when and where a particular strategy will be in either profit or loss.
+PnL graph – The PnL graph shows a visual of the expected value of a position based on changes in the stock price, time, and other factors.
+With the graph, traders can easily see when a strategy might be profitable or losing money.

-Option Contract Charting – Apart from the excellent charting provided by the Webull platform, there is another interesting feature that many options traders using the desktop platform like to take advantage of.
-By clicking ‘Percent Change’ in the options chain, the chart in the options trading layout displays the chart for that particular options contract.
-While this can be viewed manually at any time, the ‘quick view’ that is possible for each of the contracts and spreads available in the chain provides valuable insights.
-Using this information makes it easier for traders to find better entries and exits for their options contracts.
-Definitely a valuable feature.
+Option Contract Charting – Besides great charting on the Webull platform, there is another feature many options traders like.
+By clicking ‘Percent Change’ in the options chain, the options trading layout will show the chart for that options contract.
+You can do this manually at any time, and the “quick view” gives valuable insights for each contract and spread in the chain.
+This can help traders find better entry and exit points for their trades.

 Fees and Commissions

-In addition to all of the other reasons traders might want to use Webull for their options trading, there are no trading fees for buying and selling options, and there are no fees for exercise or assignment.
-This is quite unusual in the options world, with even the most popular brokers charging at least $1 per contract, per side.
+Another big reason traders might want to use Webull is that there are no trading fees for buying and selling options, and there are no fees for exercising or assignment.
+This is rare in the options world, since most brokers charge at least $1 per contract, per side.

-For traders who buy and sell a lot of options contracts, these fees usually add up quite quickly.
-At Webull, however, that is never an issue.
-Investors trading options at Webull will never be charged for putting on or taking off a trade.
+For traders who do a lot of options trades, these fees can add up fast.
+But at Webull, that’s never a problem.
+Investors trading options at Webull will never be charged for opening or closing a trade.

 Pros and Cons

-There are some notable benefits when it comes to trading options at Webull.
-There are also some considerations to take into account.
+There are clear benefits to trading options at Webull, but there are some things to keep in mind.
 Here is a short list of pros and cons to help you decide if Webull is right for you.

 Pros